-- Forwarding comments received on domestic and foreign measures to the appropriate regulatory agency for consideration;
+- Provision of comments received on domestic and foreign measures to the appropriate regulatory agency for consideration;

 - Access to strategic information essential to the design, manufacture, marketing, export and import of products and services;

-- Responses to technical enquiries on a variety of topics, including: Trinidad and Tobago local standards and technical regulations, CARICOM Regional Organisation for Standards and Quality (CROSQ) regional standards, foreign and international standards; and conformity assessment procedures and TBT and Sanitary and Phytosanitary (SPS) measures;
+- Respond to technical enquiries on a variety of topics including: Trinidad and Tobago local standards and technical regulations, CARICOM Regional Organisation for Standards and Quality (CROSQ) standards, international standards and conformity assessment procedures and TBT and Sanitary and Phytosanitary (SPS) measures; and

-- Access to standards and regulatory information at the Standards Information Centre (SIC) technical library
+- Access to standards and regulatory information via the TTBS Standards Information Centre.

 Comments can be emailed, faxed, or mailed to the contact information below: